Pollinator Protection

 There are over 20,000 known bee species in the world, and 4,000 of them are native to the United States.
 Native bees were here long before European honeybees were brought to the country by settlers (honeybees are not native to North America).
 Source

-MidMichigan Environmental Action Council and the Sierra Club partnered to protect pollinators and create new pollinator habitat in our urban landscape.
-We planted thousands of native plants in the local landscape.
+MidMichigan Environmental Action Council works with municipalities, schools, and neighborhoods to create new pollinator habitat in our urban landscape.
+We’ve planted thousands of native plants in the local landscape, creating pollinator pathways throughout our region.

 Butterfly Weed (Asclepias tuberosa) H: 1ft – 2.5ft.